mory22k/BayesFM/README.md

 3. S. Rendle, Factorization Machines with libFM, ACM Trans.
 Intell.
 Syst.
 Technol.
 3, 1 (2012).

 ## License
 This project is licensed under the MIT license.
-See the LICENSE.txt file for details.